BonewheelMaster/Casio-Infinisweeper/INSTALL.md

 # To a computer running a mainstream OS

-Get a Python interpreter (this project was made for MicroPython) and a terminal.
+You only need a Python interpreter (this project was made for MicroPython) and a terminal.